pris-nlp/NAACL2022-Reassigned_Contrastive_Learning_OOD/README.md

     - `test`: only predict the model with trained model
     - `both`: train model, and use the trained model to predict
 - `detect_method`, required when the mode is 'test' or 'both', specify the settings to detect ood samples, options:
-    - `msp`: using MSP for predicting
-    - `lof`: using LOF for predicting
-    - `gdaeucli`: using GDA for predicting, using lsqr for solver, and the threshold is 800 (Mahalanobis distance)
-    - `gdamaha`: using GDA for predicting, using lsqr for solver, and the threshold is automatically inferred from the training data
-    - `energylocal`: using energy for predicting
-    - `msplocal`: using LOF for predicting with adaptive class-dependent threshold
-    - `gdaeucli_local`:  using GDA for predicting, using lsqr for solver, and the threshold is 800 (Mahalanobis distance)
-    - `gdamaha_local`: using GDA for predicting, using lsqr for solver, and the threshold is automatically inferred from the training data
     - `energylocal`: using energy for predicting with adaptive class-dependent threshold
 - `model_dir`, required when the mode is 'test', specify the directory contains model file
 - `unseen_classes`, oos